FAQ (Frequently Asked Questions) on Intelligence

 Nerve conduction velocity: Individuals with higher IQs tend to have faster neural processing.

-And many other physiological markers linked to central nervous system efficiency.
+and many other physiological markers linked to central-nervous-system efficiency.

-“Validity of IQ: Biological and Social Correlates of Intelligence.”
+For a deeper exploration of these links, see the section “Validity of IQ: Biological and Social Correlates of Intelligence.”

-General intelligence (g) tends to increase throughout childhood, alongside the natural growth of cranial capacity, and reaches its peak around age 25.
-From about age 30, it gradually begins to decline, and this decline accelerates more noticeably after the age of 80.
+General intelligence (g) tends to increase throughout childhood alongside the natural growth of cranial capacity and reaches its peak around age 25.

 Evolution of brain weight and intelligence with age (below)

 Even the most basic cognitive processes—such as simple reaction time or inspection time—follow a similar trajectory.
-These fundamental functions reflect the physiological efficiency of the brain, which also peaks around age 25.

 Reaction Time at Different Ages

-The speed at which the brain processes information increases steadily with age, peaking around 25 years old (see graphs below).
+The speed at which the brain processes information increases steadily with age, peaking around 25 years (see graphs below).

 IQ follows a bell-shaped distribution, also known as a Gaussian or normal curve.

-A helpful comparison is human height:
+A useful comparison is human height:

 IQ remains remarkably stable throughout life.